the-t-in-rtf/gpii-testem/docs/testem-lifecycle.md

 * `config`: The configuration options for testem itself.
 * `data`: The data returned from the previous lifecycle steps, typically test results or errors.
-* `callback`: A `callback` that your code is expected to call when it is safe for Testem to continue with the rest of the lifecycle.
+* `callback`: A function your code is expected to call when it is safe for Testem to continue with the rest of the lifecycle.

 Failure to call the callback may leave Testem in a state where your only option is to kill its process.
-So, you must ensure that:

-1. Your listener is passed the callback.
-2. Even in the event of an error, you should always ensure that you call the callback.
+So, you must ensure that, even in the event of an error, you always call the callback.

 See below for an example.